xster/flutter-wiki/How-Flutter-apps-are-compiled-with-Gradle-for-Android.md

   individually because they're missing an explicit dependency on `androidx.annotation`.
-There are also other plugins that deliberately expose their own transitive `jar` dependencies in a way where they're automatically included in the app at build time by the subproject system, but when built as AARs will fail with "Class not found errors" unless users manually go back and include the transitive plugin dependencies into their apps as well.
+There are also other plugins that deliberately expose their own transitive `jar` dependencies in a way where they're automatically included in the app at build time by the subproject system, but apps including them as AARs will fail with "Class not found errors" unless the transitive plugin dependencies from the plugin are manually added into the apps' Gradle dependencies as well.

 ### When this is still used